 Getting your hands on pastured ham is ideal, as commercial pork is not fed a healthy diet at all.
 If you can’t get pastured, try to get a ham that has not been fed antibiotics or injected with hormones.
-I purchase my pork twice a year in bulk by buying a half hog from Red Haven, a local farm.
+I purchase my pork twice a year in bulk by buying a half hog from a local farm.
+(Learn more about how to choose the healthiest meats).

 - Serves 8-10